Dr Iman Sheeha

 I'm also working on three projects examining Chaucerian resonances in early modern drama, male servants in the early modern home, and Shakespeare-related objects in the Royal Collection, respectively.

-'Othello and the Black Presence in Early Modern England', Centre for Renaissance and Early Modern Studies, University of York, 3 March, 2022.
+'Moorish Maidservants and Early Modern Erasure of Black Suffering', Centre for Renaissance and Early Modern Studies, University of York, 4 October, 2022.

 'Too Familiar: Servants' Overfamiliarity in Othello' , London Shakespeare Seminar, King's College London, 11 February, 2019.